michaelft/ANA_505_WEEK_6/README.md

-The K Means Algorithm Model predicts has an accuracy of 88.67%
+The K Means Algorithm Model has an accuracy of 88.67%